Techcyte/devkit/docs/guides/external-container-service/index.md

 In order to use the ECS you'll need:

-1. A Techcyte account with appropriate permission (Lab Admin, etc.)
+1. A Techcyte account with appropriate permission (Lab Admin or Lab User)
 2. The experimental company "External Container Service" feature flag turned on

 ## III.
 Step-by-Step Instructions